D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 or more recently in
 [2019 for Plusnet](https://community.plus.net/t5/My-Router/Ports-4567-and-6161-on-Plusnet-Hub-One-open/td-p/1688887).
 As we can see, this feature looks quite standard and is widely used.
-What about the security?
+What about security?
 Here's an overview:

 {% include image.html
 	url="/assets/images/tr-069-security.png"